 Suddenly Randy was without a job he had loved and depended on.
 For the duration of the legal judgment (originally 10 years, then renewed for another 10), he could never earn more than minimum wage without 25 percent of it being taken by the abortion clinic.
 So he chose to no longer receive royalties from his books.

 But what others intended for evil, God intended for good (Genesis 50:20), and in 1990, Randy and Nanci founded Eternal Perspective Ministries, a nonprofit ministry supported by contributions.
 It is also the recipient of the royalties from Randy’s books, which are given away for ministry purposes: 90% to other worthy Christian organizations and 10% to EPM to help offset the costs related to the writing/researching/editing of the books, as well as to help facilitate the giving away of our books to people all over the world.
-To date, EPM has given away over eight million dollars in book royalties.
+[As of 2023, EPM has given away over nine million dollars in book royalties.]

 It may seem strange to contribute to a ministry that gives away far more than it receives.
 Randy says, “All I can say is, this is how I believe God has led us.
 I hope our donors have confidence in us, knowing that we freely give what God has entrusted to us.
 Being dependent on people’s giving prompts us to trust God all the more.”